 - Dress in RED & WHITE: Reflecting Canada’s flag, everyone – be it visitors or locals – wears these two colours on Canada Day!
-If you want to take your attire one step further, stock up on maple leaf and Canada flag stickers as well as temporary tattoos and face paint.
-You’ll see many people with these on too.
-And if you’d like to be able to keep track of a group or of children, dress in a bright and distinctive accent colour.
+If you want to take your attire one step further, stock up on maple leaf and Canada flag stickers, as well as temporary tattoos and face paint.
+And if you’d like to be able to keep track of a group or of children, dress them in a bright and distinctive accent colour.
 The brighter the colour, the better, as they will stand out from the crowd!

 - Bring a CANADIAN FLAG: You’ll see the Canadian flag out in all shapes and forms on July 1.
 Hold yours and wave it around proudly or if you choose, wear it as a cape.
 You’ll see many revelers doing this.
 There’s only one rule; don’t let the flag touch the ground, as it’s disrespectful.

 - Grab a PAPER CANADIAN FLAG: These small paper flags are usually distributed at the main Canada Day celebration sites (Parliament Hill, Major’s Hill Park and the Canadian Museum of History).
 Get a flag and keep it with you for the day!

 - Stop for a meal at a restaurant or on a patio WHEN YOU CAN: Most restaurants in the ByWard Market, Downtown Rideau and Elgin Street neighbourhoods (as well as elsewhere throughout the downtown core) DO NOT take reservations on Canada Day.
 So if you see a potential spot, grab it while you can!